drezzyts/cordbuilder/README.md

 # Cord Builder

 Cord Builder is a library that provides a Domain Specific Language (DSL) for creating builders for Discord.js.
-Currently, it supports the creation of buttons.
+Currently, it supports the creation of buttons and embeds.

 ## Installation